 In 1996, after years of selling TARDIS-branded merchandise, the BBC attempted to officially trademark The Doctor’s preferred mode of transportation—but the move was met with resistance from the Metropolitan Police, as the time-travel machine is essentially a police box.
 Six years later, in 2002, the BBC finally won the case, while the Metropolitan Police were ordered to pay £850, plus legal costs.

 When the Tenth Doctor was just a kid, he knew exactly what he wanted to be when he grew up: the star of Doctor Who.
 It was Tom Baker’s version of The Doctor in particular that inspired David Tennant to become an actor.
 He carried around a Doctor Who doll and wrote Who-inspired essays at school.
 "Doctor Who was a massive influence," Tennant told Rolling Stone.
-"I think it was for everyone in my generation; growing up, it was just part of the cultural furniture in Britain in the seventies and eighties."
+"I think it was for everyone in my generation; growing up, it was just part of the cultural furniture in Britain in the '70s and '80s."

-Current Doctor Peter Capaldi was obsessed with the series as a kid, too.
+Twelfth Doctor Peter Capaldi was obsessed with the series as a kid, too.
 As a teenager, he created a ton of Doctor Who fan art and even managed to get some of it published.
-More than 40 years before he was named the Twelfth Doctor, some BBC staffers knew his name, because he used to inundate them with letters requesting production photos and begging to be named president of the show’s fan club.
-“He haunted my time running the fan club, as he was quite indignant he wasn’t considered for the post,” recalled Sarah Newman, an assistant to the show’s producer at the time, who was forced to tell the teenage future-Doctor that they had already named a president.
+More than 40 years before he became The Doctor, some BBC staffers already knew his name—because he used to inundate them with letters requesting production photos and begging to be named president of the show’s fan club.

+Though Jodie Whittaker is the series' first official female Doctor, she's not the first actress to be considered for the role.
 Back in the 1980s, Sydney Newman had an idea for how to revitalize the show: regenerate the Time Lord into a Time Lady.
 For years, the show’s producers have toyed with the idea of making The Doctor a woman.
 In 2008, showrunner Russell Davies broached the idea yet again, citing Catherine Zeta-Jones as his top pick to replace Tennant.

 Catherine Zeta-Jones isn’t the only famous could’ve-been Doctor: Hugh Grant was offered the role of The Doctor when the show was being revitalized, but reportedly turned it down because he worried it wouldn’t be a hit.
 Sherlock star Benedict Cumberbatch also said no. “David and I talked about it but I thought it would have to be radically different,” Cumberbatch said.